mendix/docs/content/en/docs/catalog/manage/landscape.md

 ### 2.2 Navigating the Landscape

-By default, the Data Hub **Search** pane is on the left of the Landscape screen.
+By default, the **Search** pane is on the left of the Landscape screen.
 When a service is selected in the search results, it is displayed in the center with its network of connections.
 The selected service and the deploying app are highlighted with a blue outline.

 When you click any of the nodes or connections, the metadata pane on the right displays further details.